MarionQL/schrodinger_fingerprint_plotter/README.md

    d. this file should also be named {protein}_rest_of_csv.csv
       1. this is so that file outputs can be named with the protein name they are associated
 2. The PDB of your protein
-   a.
-The script uses this protein file to extract residue names and is used to order the residue labels
-   b. the schrodinger output only includes the chain ID and the residue number, so that is why we need the pdb of the protein
+   i.
+The script uses this protein file to extract residue names and is used to order the residue labels ii. the schrodinger output only includes the chain ID and the residue number, so that is why we need the pdb of the protein